open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

 The hostname, environment, service and version can be set in the configuration for unified service tagging.
 The exporter will try to retrieve a hostname following the OpenTelemetry semantic conventions if there is one available.

-See the sample configuration file under the `example` folder for other available options.
+See the sample configuration files under the `example` folder for other available options, as well as an example K8s Manifest.

 ## Trace exporter
 ### **Important Pipeline Setup Details**